 Hody is an even more egregious example, because not only did he know Luffy had beaten Arlong, but knew his exact reputation right down to recent events and still decided to make an enemy of him.
 While he arguably could have beaten "Luffy as advertised" instead of "Took a Level in Badass Luffy", Luffy's mere reputation alone should have made him think twice.

-Special mention goes to Don Krieg, who picks a fight with Dracule Mihawk, who'd previously turned his several large battleships and army of pirates into one badly trashed battleship with most of his men dead.
-Then showed up just to finish off Krieg's last battleship due to being bored.
+Special mention goes to Don Krieg, who picks a fight with Dracule Mihawk, who'd previously reduced his armada of battleships and army of pirates into one badly trashed battleship and a severely reduced and half-dead crew.
+Then showed up just to finish off Krieg's last battleship purely out of boredom.
 Which he did with one swing of his giant sword.

 Another, more minor example involving CP9: when Dragon-in-Chief Rob Lucci manages to overwhelm Luffy, Usopp challenges him.
 To put it in perspective, no antagonist before this had ever managed to beat Luffy when it was a question of who had the better Charles Atlas Superpower, having to use Logia or Paramecia powers if they didn't have some other kind of weapon.
 Lucci is superhuman, but it's completely related to brute force, and his Devil Fruit power only amplifies that strength by giving him the ability to turn into a leopard.
 And he managed to beat Luffy, who was lying down in a bloody mess.
 Usopp, easily the weakest member of the Straw Hats, starts taunting Lucci, culminating in calling him a scaredy-cat.
 Of course, he was only doing that to provoke Luffy into getting up and finishing the fight.
 It works.